Semi-Supervised Clustering of Sparse Graphs: Crossing the Information-Theoretic Threshold: Census Method

-We toss a fair coin when $\Tilde{\Delta}_1(i)=0$ to break the tie, i.e. Notice that it is only introduced for analysis purpose and is equivalent to the conventional sign function in practice.
+where $\{B_i\}$'s are i.i.d.~Bernoulli(1/2) random variables, independent of all other random objects.
+Note that it is only introduced for analysis purposes and is equivalent to the conventional sign function in practice.

-Suppose $(G,x)$ is an Erdős–Rényi random graph with revealed label $\Tilde{x}$, any estimator can only have vanishing correlation with the true label among the unrevealed vertices.
+Suppose $(G,x)$ is an Erdős–Rényi random graph with revealed label $\Tilde{x}$, any estimator can only have a vanishing correlation with the true label among the unrevealed vertices.
 So the semi-supervised weak recovery problem on SBM requires finding an estimator such that the correlation restricted on the unrevealed part is non-vanishing.
 Formally, we want to show that